 Appeals court tosses 9/11 firefighters suit

-The U.S. Second Circuit Court of Appeals ruled this week that the families of firefighters who died when the World Trade Center towers collapsed on Sept.
+The U.S. Second Circuit Court of Appeals ruled that the families of firefighters who died when the World Trade Center towers collapsed on Sept.
 11, 2001, cannot sue New York City or Motorola over alleged radio failures because they filed claims with the Victim Compensation Fund established by Congress.